 To reserve a private room/shared house, send us a $100 deposit.
 The balance will be due thirty days in advance of your course.
 If you cancel more than 30 days in advance your full deposit will be refunded.
 If you cancel less than 30 days in advance, you will forfeit your deposit and the full balance will be due.

-Long-term rentals are available to participants in the Twelve-week Intensives, Nine-month Comprehensive, and Studio Fellowship Program at reduced rates.
-Depending on the season, these range from $450-$600 per month for a private room in a shared house and from $700-$900 per month for a private apartment.
+Long-term rentals are available to participants in the Intensives, Nine-month Comprehensive, and Fellowship program at reduced rates.
+Depending on the season, these range from $800-$1000 per month for a private apartment and, when available, approximately $600 per month for a private room in a shared house.

 To find out more about long-term housing opportunities, contact the school office.
 We are always available to help you find the housing you need.

-Two weekly events are scheduled during the Workshop season, from June through mid-October.
+Two weekly events are scheduled during the Workshop season, from June to October.

 - On Monday evenings we meet for dessert and a faculty slide show at 7:00 p.m.